ArinPineda/CrossWalking/README.md

 # CrossWalking
 Video game themed directions in English
 ## DOWNLOAD FIREBASE FILE
+## Step One
-## You need download this file and decompress, later, put this file decompress in the file of "assets"
+You need download this file and decompress
+##Step Two
+Put this file descompress in the file of "assets
+## Link of the File
 https://drive.google.com/drive/folders/1vrRdFF7KZ3T4IIN2bHbWuNKn_c-MFVhn?usp=sharing